The areca palm, otherwise known as butterfly palm, golden cane palm, bamboo palm, or its Latin name, Dypsis lutescens, is a native of Madagascar.

 Areca palm prefers consistently moist soil and cannot handle soggy or dry conditions.

-Avoid using tap water or from a municipal source, as the fluoride will cause chemical burns.
+Avoid using tap water or from a municipal source, as fluoride will cause chemical burns.
+Ensure that the plant is in a well-draining pot because sitting in water will cause the roots to rot.

 Do not let the soil dry too far, as this can easily damage the plant.